Your child's body takes nutrients

 The kidneys remove urea from the

 blood through tiny filtering units called nephrons.
-Each kidney has about 1 million
+Each kidney has about one million

 nephrons.
 They are in the medulla and the cortex.
 Each nephron is made up of a ball